pmbr/greenbook-java/README.md

 1 2 4 8 5 11 13 14 12 3 6 9 7 10

+#### org.greenbook.AdjacentDuplicateRemoverTest

+Giver an input string, remove adjacent duplicate characters.
+If removing a sequence of duplicate characters results in a string with a new duplicate sequence, this new one must be removed too.

+Examples:

+Input: pqqprq -> Output: rq

+Input: abcde -> Output: abcde

+Input: aabcc -> Output: b

+Input: pqqqprqaa -> Output: rq

+Input: abba -> Output: empty string

 ---

 If you are wondering why the name green-book, it worth saying that it is not related to the movie of same name, released in 2018, directed by Peter Farelly, and starred by Viggo Mortesen and Mahersala Ali.